legacysurvey/legacysurvey/pages/mzls.rst

 .. |AA|    unicode:: U+212B ..
 ANGSTROM SYMBOL
 .. |mu|    unicode:: U+00B5 ..
 MICRO SIGN

-The Mayall :math:`z`-band Legacy Survey (MzLS) will image the Dec |geq| 32\ |deg| region of the Dark Energy Spectroscopic Instrument (`DESI`_) footprint.
-It will use the MOSAIC-3 camera at the prime focus of the 4-meter Mayall telescope at Kitt Peak National Observatory.
-MzLS will be scheduled for 230 nights during semesters 2016A and 2017A through an agreement between the National Science Foundation and the Department of Energy.
+The Mayall :math:`z`-band Legacy Survey (MzLS) imaged the Dec |geq| 32\ |deg| region of the Dark Energy Spectroscopic Instrument (`DESI`_) footprint.
+It used the MOSAIC-3 camera at the prime focus of the 4-meter Mayall telescope at Kitt Peak National Observatory.
+MzLS was scheduled over 230 nights during semesters 2016A and 2017A through an agreement between the National Science Foundation and the Department of Energy.
-The imaging camera has undergone a major upgrade in 2015 to improve its :math:`z`-band efficiency.
+The imaging camera underwent a major upgrade in 2015 to improve its :math:`z`-band efficiency.
-The KPNO 4m telescope control system and the imaging camera software have been upgraded for improved operational efficiency.
+The KPNO 4m telescope control system and the imaging camera software were upgraded for improved operational efficiency.
-NOAO has purchased a new :math:`z`-band filter to match the DECam filter bandpass and to thereby minimize any differences between the `DECaLs`_ and MOSAIC :math:`z`-band surveys.
+NOAO purchased a new :math:`z`-band filter to match the DECam filter bandpass and to thereby minimize any differences between the `DECaLs`_ and MOSAIC :math:`z`-band surveys.

 The MOSAIC-3 camera is a new version of the prime focus imaging system.
-This upgrade has made use of the dewar from the MOSAIC-2 camera at CTIO and the MOSAIC-1.1 mechanical system and guider from KPNO.
+This upgrade made use of the dewar from the MOSAIC-2 camera at CTIO and the MOSAIC-1.1 mechanical system and guider from KPNO.
 Yale University designed and built a new cold plate for the dewar which it populated with four super-thick (00\ |mu|\ m-thick) fully depleted